If you don’t produce, you won’t thrive – no matter how skilled or talented you are.

 A lot of the articles you read online now are AI-generated, and social media uses algorithms that provide just the right content to keep you addicted to scrolling.
 Your favourite sitcom uses a winning formula that producers know will keep you hooked.
 What I mean to say by this is that bit by bit, you become more like a robot yourself.
 Because you’re not really using your brain, having autonomy over your choices, or actively engaging with anything meaningful anymore.

 I’m not trying to be fatalistic here.
-But you should feel unnerved by this and use it as a wake-up call to take back control of your thoughts and time.
+But you should feel unnerved by this and use it as a wake-up call to take back control of your time.
 When a society is so comfortable that it becomes completely apathetic, we have no agency over the things we’re blind to.

 To challenge difficult issues like climate change, deforestation, poverty or factory farming, you need to educate yourself and be an engaged citizen.
 And there is no better way to do this than to start changing your own individual life to one of consciousness and creative output.